vdaranyi/HNselect/README.md

 HNselect brings social feautures to HN through a Chrome Extension that contextualizes the site's content.

 ## Features
-HNselect highlights stories and comments that are contribited by people you chose to follow.
-HN's DOM is manipulated to highlight relevant stories.
-A sidebar provides a functional UI providing a newsfeed of the stories relevant to you.
-The main HN site is also manipulated highlighting stories and comments by people you follow.
+HNselect highlights stories and comments that are relevant to you.
+The sidebar provides a functional UI with a newsfeed showing stories of the people you chose to follow.
+The main HN site is manipulated highlighting new stories and comments by people you follow.
 Click the "+" symbol next to a story to bookmark it and its comments context.
 Click the "+" symbol next to a username to follow this user.
+Login through Twitter to easily find your friends on HN.
+We parsed HN users' about pages to identify their Twitter handles and match them to their HN usernames.

 ## Installation
 ```sh